 Tips for Getting the Best Deal with Make

-- Start with the lowest operations option, otherwise, unused operations will expire at the end of the month.
+- Start with the lowest credits option, otherwise, unused credits will expire at the end of the month.
 You can always upgrade if you cross the ops limit.
 (Make sends notifications before this happens.)

-- Keep track of your operations on a semi-regular basis.
-When you click on a scenario, you can see the day-by-day graph with the number of operations and data transfer.
+- Keep track of your credits on a semi-regular basis.
+When you click on a scenario, you can see the day-by-day graph with the number of credits and data transfer.

 Using Make: Pros and Cons